JoePShoulak/server/README.md

 # Dictionary Server #

 ## About ##
-This is a program I'm writing for school that will be a server that can be accessed via the command line where the argument is a word the server returns its definition.
+This is a program I'm writing for school that will be a server that can be accessed via the command line where the argument is a word the server returns its definition(s).

 ## Usage ##
-The server currently searches through Fibonacci numbers with efficiency of O(log n)
+The server searches through a dictionary and returns all included definitions for whatever word is sent, at an efficiency near O(log n).

 ```
 $ ruby server.rb